 That doesn’t sound too far off.
 The pick and mix approach to Sky via NOW TV can save you cash versus a normal Sky subscription, but if you want Entertainment, Cinema, Kids and Sport you’re still looking at paying £60 a month.

 An advert funded model is another option, but ITV, Channel 4 and Channel 5 aren’t swimming in cash, and adding the BBC into the market will mean there’s less money to go around.
-So we’ll see all the free-to-air channel suffer.
+So we’ll see all the free-to-air channels suffer.

 And we could see the BBC outbid for some of the important big events and programmes by the likes of Amazon – forcing people to shell out more.